Ahineya/mephisto/README.md

 ## Planned Features and TODOs

+* [ ] Fix the AR envelope, or create a new retriggerable one
 * [ ] Create The Instrument
 * [ ] Rewrite the code generation to create a proper modular system with an ability to create and reconnect modules
 * [ ] Fix parsing of function calls (now you can't just call a function without assigning the result to a variable)